 Once the site has been inspected, we use two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Here, we analyze information on local building costs, labor rates and other elements to calculate how much it would cost to build a property similar to the one being appraised.
-This figure commonly sets the maximum on what a property would sell for.
-It's also the least used method.
+This is where the appraiser pulls information on local building costs, the cost of labor and other elements to determine how much it would cost to replace the property being appraised.
+This estimate often sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - the appraiser may use a third way of valuing real estate.
 In this scenario, the amount of revenue the real estate produces is taken into consideration along with other rents in the area for comparable properties to derive the current value.